 The basic requirement for the PhD degree is for the candidate to demonstrate his/her competence to conduct independent, original research.
 The major research effort of the candidate will be embodied in the dissertation presented for the PhD degree.
 For the dissertation to be acceptable, it must contain new and unique contributions to scientific knowledge, publishable in primary research journals.
 Each student is required to present the results of his/her dissertation during a final oral defense.

-The format of the dissertation must follow the Graduate College guidelines, https://graduate.asu.edu/format-manual.
+The dissertation must follow the Graduate College format guidelines as detailed in the Graduate College Format Manual.
 Examples of completed PhD dissertations are available in the university library.

-Steps Toward Graduation or Graduation Requirements
+Steps Toward Graduation and Graduation Requirements

 Apply for Graduation